Kala Y. Kamdar, MD

 Her research interests include:

-- the long-term complications of childhood cancer therapy,
+- Long-term complications of childhood cancer therapy

-- genetic susceptibility to neuropsychological impairment,
+- Genetic susceptibility to neuropsychological impairment

-- exposure to methotrexate chemotherapy, and
+- Exposure to methotrexate chemotherapy

-- the risk for long-term toxicities.
+- Risk for long-term toxicities